TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/ruby/index.md

 {% endraw %}

-[File Input Output](https://sampleprograms.io/projects/file-input-output) in [Ruby](https://sampleprograms.io/languages/ruby) was written by:
+File Input Output in [Ruby](https://sampleprograms.io/languages/ruby) was written by:

 - Noah

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).